 - Develop the habit of flossing every night.

 The procedure for placing a composite resin dental filling is a routine treatment that we do every day at Pine City Family Dental.
 Here’s how it works:

-- Dr. Pham isolates the tooth from saliva to keep it dry.
+- Dr. Foss isolates the tooth from saliva to keep it dry.